Skip to content

 Lifting

-If you plan to lift in the Nike Renew Retaliation TR 3s, then you’ll likely find you’re a bit limited in regard to their stability.
+If you plan to lift in the Nike Renew Retaliation TR 3s, you’ll likely find your stability a bit limited.
 I started to notice the midsole compressing in this model when working with loads around 225 lbs and 275 lbs.
-To be honest, I somewhat expected this for this model and I don’t think it’s necessarily a turnoff.
+To be honest, I somewhat expected this for this model, and I don’t think it’s necessarily a turnoff.

 This shoe is marketed and discussed as a class-focused model, so it makes sense it’s not a phenomenal model for heavier training.
 If you want this model for lighter training or even high-velocity workouts that you’re keeping light though, then you should be plenty fine in this model.